The Inward Investment and International Taxation Review: Norway

-There is, as of 2020, no withholding tax on royalties, interest or other payments such as service and management fees, rents or lease payments.
-However, such withholding tax has been proposed with effect from 1 July 2021.
-The proposal introduces withholding tax at a rate of 15 per cent on interest, royalties and lease payments for certain types of tangible assets (ships, rigs, planes etc.) paid to related recipients resident in low-tax countries outside the EEA.
+With effect from 1 July 2021, a withholding tax was introduced on royalties, interest or other payments such as service and management fees, rents or lease payments.
+These rules imply a withholding tax at a rate of 15 per cent on interest, royalties and lease payments for certain types of tangible assets (ships, rigs, planes, etc.) paid to related recipients resident in low-tax countries outside the EEA.

 ii Domestic law exclusions or exemptions from withholding on outward-bound payments

 The participation exemption applies (i.e., no withholding tax on dividend distributions) to corporate shareholders within the EEA provided that the shareholder meets the substantial business test (see Section V.i).